cosmic-lang/cosmic/docs/basics.md

 ```

 ## Comptime Expressions
-Metaprogramming in `Ruka` is done using comptime expressions, which is just `Ruka` code executed at compile time
+Metaprogramming in `Rex` is done using comptime expressions, which is just `Rex` code executed at compile time

 The return of compile time expressions can be stored in let, but they will no longer be usable in later meta expressions
 ```